 French colonization in the 19th and 20th centuries spread French to other parts of the world, mainly Africa, Southeast Asia, and the Caribbean.

-Due to the widespread of French worldwide, there are several varieties of French.
+Due to the widespread use of French worldwide, there are several varieties of French.
 This includes dialects, creoles, and even a distinct tongue closely related to standard French.

 These dialects differ in grammatical structures, words, and levels of formality.
 Still, most speakers understand each other with little to no difficulty.
 However, their accents can vary wildly.